Radial Duality Part II: Applications and Algorithms: Radial Algorithms for Concave Maximization

 \subsection{Radial Smoothing Method}

-Now we turn our attention to the radial smoothing method previously defined as Algorithm~\ref{alg:radial-smoothing-method} in the context of smoothing the radial dual of our quadratic program.
-More generally, we consider primal problems maximizing a minimum of smooth functions over polyhedral constraints
+Now we turn our attention to the radial smoothing method previously defined as Algorithm~\ref{alg:radial-smoothing-method} in the context of smoothing the radial dual of our quadratic program. { More generally, we consider maximizing a minimum of several smooth concave functions $f_j\colon \varSpace\rightarrow \mathbb{R}\cup\{-\infty\}$ with bounded level sets over polyhedral constraints $Ax\leq b$.
+Translating any known strictly feasible $x_0$ in the interior of the domain of $f_j$, we have $f_j(0)>0$ and $b>0$.
+Then we consider the equivalent nonnegative primal maximization problem